-Environmental Science provides the best opportunities on campus to get outside, discover the natural world, and prepare to solve some of humanities biggest challenges.
+Environmental Science & Sustainability provides the best opportunities on campus to get outside, discover the natural world, and prepare to solve some of humanities biggest challenges.
 As you go through your degree, you will discover how societal and ecological dynamics shape the world we live in.
 We outline the major "core" classes below, followed by different options for electives.

 Electives and emphases